mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/centralized-monitoring/index.md

 You can visualize these metrics in Grafana using a set of provided dashboards.

 The [Thanos Query][thanos_query] component is installed on the Kommander cluster.
-Thanos Query queries the Prometheus instances, running on the managed clusters, using a Thanos sidecar running alongside each Prometheus container.
+Thanos Query queries the Prometheus instances on the managed clusters, using a Thanos sidecar running alongside each Prometheus container.
 Grafana is configured with Thanos Query as its datasource, and comes with a pre-installed dashboard for a global view of all managed clusters, named `Kubernetes / Compute Resources / Cluster [Global]`.
 The `Thanos Query` dashboard is also installed, by default, to monitor the Thanos Query component.